 Can I use insurance?

 Yes, but please note you need to qualify for a diagnosis in order to use insurance.
-We are in-network with BCBS PPO and Choice.
-Prior to the Initial Consultation, your therapist will do a courtesy benefits check to get a quote from BCBS and determine your payment responsibility.
+We are in-network with BCBS PPO and Choice and UnitedHealthcare.
+Prior to the Initial Consultation, your therapist will do a courtesy benefits check to get a quote from your insurance and determine your payment responsibility.
 If you have a different insurance plan and are interested in submitting out-of-network claims, we will provide you with a receipt for services rendered after you pay the session fee in full.
 Your insurance company would then reimburse you.
 To ensure accuracy, we recommend checking with your insurance company before the Initial Consultation to determine your out-of-network benefits.